Ali-Nasrolahi/devenv/README.md

-# devenv
+# Development Environments

-Development environments for different platform and architecture
+**DevEnv** is a set of containerized environments for different targets and platforms.

+Feel free to modify it as you like :)